WojciechSobanski/Password_generator/README.md

 # Password_generator
-#Generate a random Uppercase letter (based on ASCII code). shufle
+Generate a random Uppercase letter (based on ASCII code).
+A function do shuffle all the characters of a string